 “Not worth the risk of attracting others.
 We’re almost out.”
 Misty can feel her pokemon tiring from keeping itself levitated for so long, and is happy to see the gleam of sunlight in the distance.

 Until the sunlight gets obscured by a humanoid figure emitting a powerful psychic field.

 “Split,” Misty says, and immediately orders Celest to construct a Light Screen as the alakazam’s mental field meets theirs.
 It uses brief, sharp jabs of psychic power to probe for weaknesses, and Misty keeps Celest on the defensive as Ariya turns to face the oncoming magneton, prompting Renekton to do the same.

-It enters the ruby light of Celest’s glow.
-As its prongs begin to glow with electric charge, Ariya snaps three fingers.
+It enters Celest’s ruby light before its prongs begin to glow with electric charge, Ariya snaps three fingers.
 Renekton roars as his muscles flex and swell.
 Superpower.
 An ability that would allow Renekton to deliver a devastating physical blow, which would hopefully take the magneton down in one hit since it would leave Renekton weaker afterward.

 A bolt of electricity fills the cavern with light and the smell of ozone.
 Renekton roars in pain this time, but when Misty blinks the after-image out of her eyes she sees him still standing, partially protected by Celest’s Light Screen.
 Renekton charges forward on all fours to attack the magneton, and Misty turns her attention to the alakazam.

 She doesn’t waste time trying to beat the devastatingly powerful psychic at its own game, and commands Celest to attack with a Bubblebeam.
 The tight stream of water jets out at the alakazam, only to crash against its own defenses.